lawremi/Sprocket/README.md

 	The default is "Vanilla".
 If an invalid distribution is selected, Sprocket will report it, and no configuration file will be written.

+    Distribution Type:

+	Determines the randomness of the distribution placement.
+	* normal: prefers placing ores closer to the center of the range.
+	* uniform: prefers perfectly random placement.
+	* inverse: prefers placing ores further from the center of the range.
+	* inverseAbs: prefers placing ores in one direction from center only.

+	The default is 'normal'.

     Wireframe:

 	COG has a feature that will show wireframe outlines of the area